svgeesus/EuroMPE/Duophonic/display.md

 It might be less noisy to use 5V instead of the 3V3, not clear.
 Needs testing.

+It may be less noisy to [reduce the refresh rate](https://www.eevblog.com/forum/projects/oled-audible-noise/msg3028706/#msg3028706)

 - [wiring 128x64 oleds](https://learn.adafruit.com/monochrome-oled-breakouts/wiring-128x64-oleds)

 ![schematic](./img/oled_1.3inch_original_schematic.png) [PDF](./img/oled_1.3inch_original_schematic.pdf)